Ukrainians of Romania

 A second group of Ukrainians in Romania live in the Dobruja region of the Danube Delta.
 These are descendants of Zaporozhian Cossacks who fled Russian rule in the 18th century.
 In 1830, they numbered 1,095 families.
 Over the years they were joined by other peasants fleeing serfdom in the Russian Empire.
 In 1992, their descendants numbered four thousand people according to official Romanian statistics, while the local community claims to number 20,000.
 Known as Rusnaks, they continue to pursue the traditional Cossack lifestyle of hunting and fishing.

-During the interwar period, tens thousands of refugees from the USSR, mostly ethnic Romanians, Ukrainians, Russians, Jews, Tatars and others (many of them coming from Soviet Ukraine) migrated to Romania.
+During the interwar period, tens of thousands of refugees from the USSR, mostly ethnic Romanians, Ukrainians, Russians, Jews, Tatars and others (many of them coming from Soviet Ukraine) migrated to Romania.

 As an officially recognised ethnic minority, Ukrainians have one seat reserved in the Romanian Chamber of Deputies. Ștefan Tcaciuc held the seat from 1990 until his 2005 death, when he was replaced by Ștefan Buciuta.
 The Union of Ukrainians of Romania obtained 5,457 votes (0.09%) in the Chamber of Deputies election of 2020.

 After 1989, a significant number of Ukrainian citizens (including ethnic Romanians/Moldovans from Ukraine) started immigrating to Romania (students, migrant workers, businesspeople, refugees).
 As of 2019, there are at least 18,000 Ukrainian-born people living in Romania, most of them living in large cities, such as Bucharest, Cluj-Napoca, or Timișoara.

 Around 600,000 Ukrainians have fled to Romania since the start of the Russo-Ukrainian War.
+On 8 May 2026, Ukraine included Romania and 27 other named countries in its list of states whose citizens could hold dual citizenship.
+This made ethnic Ukrainians from Romania able to use a simplified procedure to become Ukrainian citizens.